Campus Security and Crime Report

 Compliance with Public Law 101-542

 In accordance with the Crime Awareness and Campus Security Act (Public Law 101-542), CCI Training Center is providing this information on campus security and crime statistics.
-This report is updated annually and includes statistics for the previous three years concerning reported crimes that occurred on-campus and on public property within or immediately adjacent to and accessible from, the campus.
-The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-For further information regarding this report or a copy of the Campus Security and Crime Report can be obtained at any time by contacting Director of Education Office or by accessing this web page.
+This report is updated annually and includes statistics for the previous three years concerning reported crimes that occur on-campus and on public property within or immediately adjacent to and accessible from the campus.
+The report also includes institutional policies concerning campus security, sexual assault, and other matters.
+Further information regarding this report or a copy of the Campus Security and Crime Report can be obtained at any time by contacting the School Director or by accessing the following Web site: www.ccitraining.edu.

 Emergency Response and Evacuation Policy

 In the event of an emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring on campus, unless the notification at that time will compromise efforts to contain the emergency, assigned CCI staff will coordinate evacuation.
 When you hear the evacuation alarm or are verbally told to begin evacuating the building: Remain calm and leave quickly.

 As you exit, quickly check nearby restrooms, copier rooms, storage rooms, elevators, etc. If requested, accompany and assist persons with disabilities who appear to need assistance.
 Take with you: essential personal items ONLY.
 Shut all doors behind you as you go.
 Closed doors can slow the spread of fire, smoke and water.